 Let’s talk about the finish… I am so crazy about it right now… and it is so easy to achieve!

 Don’t forget!
-You can get the Free Printable Plans for this Upholstered X-bench in your email!
+You can get the Free Printable Plans for this Upholstered X-bench in your email and access to my library of free printable plans!
 Click below.

 If you are a beginner woodworker, this is the perfect project for you!
 Also read about all the Tools you need to get started!